 Clinging to the northeast coast of Scilly, you'll find the funky little town of Taormina.
-The town and surrounding area are home to a fair few unique places which make it well worth exploring on your next Sicilian adventure.
+The town and surrounding area are home to a fair few unique places, which make it well worth exploring on your next Sicilian adventure.

-It's Easy to Get to Taormina
+It's easy to get to Taormina

-Okay, it's a weird one to start with, but Taormina is very easy to get to making it ideal for a relaxing weekend break.
+Okay, it's a weird one to start with, but Taormina is very easy to get to, making it ideal for a relaxing weekend break.

 If you're a train nerd like Charlie, then consider taking the AMT Alibus to the train station in Catania and then the train along the scenic coastal line.
 You might need a taxi or bus to get from Taormina-Giardini station into the town.